Physical Therapy

 Your plan may include a combination of:

-- goal-based activities to improve everyday performance
+- Goal-based activities to improve everyday performance

-- strengthening and mobility exercises (when appropriate)
+- Strengthening and mobility exercises (when appropriate)

-- coordination and fine motor training
+- Coordination and fine motor training

-- activity modification and movement strategies
+- Activity modification and movement strategies

-- education and home recommendations to support progress between visits
+- Education and home recommendations to support progress between visits

 What can I expect?